Immerse yourself in the outdoors local heritage and culture

 Half-Day and Full-Day Fishing

-The St. Marys River rapids are one of the region’s best-kept secrets for urban fishing.
+The St. Marys River and rapids are one of the region’s best-kept secrets for urban fishing.
 Experienced fishing guides will wade you into the rapids and offer river fishing from the boat.
 If looking to immerse yourself in the wilderness while fishing, guides offer trips to local inland lakes, rivers, Lake Superior and Lake Huron.
 You can also learn to fish if this is your first outing!

 Educational Guided Tours